EvitaKnits/hitch-hound/README.md

 ### Brief Competitor Analysis and Target Demographic
 When considering competitors in the realm of issue and bug tracking software, it's helpful to look at some well-known options.
 Atlassian's Jira is widely recognised for its range of features and flexibility, making it a go-to choice for companies of all sizes.
 Another popular option is GitHub's issue tracking system, which seamlessly integrates with its version control platform, making it a convenient choice for teams already using GitHub.
 Additionally, tools like Trello are valued for their user-friendly interface and adaptability, though they do lack some of the specific features tailored for issue tracking.
 In this landscape, my program intends to stand out by focusing on simplicity and ease of use, making it ideal for small to medium enterprises (SMEs) looking for a straightforward solution without unnecessary complexity.
 The goal is to provide a practical and efficient tool for managing software development issues, offering a simpler alternative in a market dominated by larger, more complex platforms.

+### Data and Security Features

+With this in mind, the data features chosen are clean and simple.
+Users can create issues that they associate with a particular project.
+This allows for a streamlined and intuitive user experience, enhancing productivity and facilitating effective project management.

+The security features cover the essentials: authentication with a username and password, data validation and sanitisation, and keeping track of any changes made with an audit trail.

 ### Epics and User Stories

 My user stories can be seen in full in the associated GitHub Project on my repo.
 This is where all the details, including tasks and acceptance criteria can be seen.
 These user stories have been assigned to Epics.

-I have listed them by title below to show the split between the absolutely necessary user stories for the MVP (Minimum Viable Product) and those that do improve the user experience but are not essential for the first version of my program.

-**MVP**
-1. Epic: User Management
+Epic 1: User Management
-    a.
-User Registration
+- User Registration <br>
-    b.
-User Login and Logout
+- User Login and Logout <br>
+- Password Reset <br>
+- Create and Edit Role-Based Permissions <br>
-    c.
-View and Assign Superuser Status to Users
+- View and Assign Superuser Status to Users <br>

-    d.
-Add Meaningful 404 Page
-2. Epic: Issue Management
+Epic 2: Issue Management
-    a.
-Create Issue
+- Create Issue <br>
-    b.
-Edit Issue
+- Edit Issue <br>
-    c.
-View Issues
+- View Issues <br>
-    d.
-Close, Cancel or Delete Issues
+- Close, Cancel or Delete Issues <br>
-    e.
-Comment on Issues
+- Comment on Issues <br>

-**Future Enhancements**
-3. Epic: Enhanced User Management
-    a.
-Password Reset
-    b.
-Create and Edit Role-Based Permissions
+- Attach Files to Issues <br>

+Epic 3: Notifications and Error Messaging
+- Add Meaningful 404 Page <br>
-    c.
-Receive Notifications from Other Users' Actions
+- Receive Notifications from Other Users' Actions <br>

-4. Epic: Enhanced Issue Management
+Epic 4: Enhanced Issue Management
-    a.
-Attach Files to Issues
-    b.
-Provide a Change History Log
+- Provide a Change History Log <br>
-    c.
-Connect 2+ Issues as Related
+- Connect 2+ Issues as Related <br>
-    d.Search for Issues by Keyword
+- Search for Issues by Keyword <br>

-5. Epic: Project Management
+Epic 5: Project Management
-    a.
-Create Project
+- Create Project <br>
-    b.
-Edit Project
+- Edit Project <br>
-    c.
-Close, Cancel or Delete Projects
+- Close, Cancel or Delete Projects <br>

-6. Epic: Reporting
+Epic 6: Reporting
-    a.
-Add Reporting
+- Add Reporting <br>

 ### User Journeys